osslate/irc-message/README.md

 # irc-message
-A crazy-fast IRC message parser for node.
+> A blazing fast parser for IRC messages.

----

 ## What is it?